yaq-project/yaqc-labview/README.md

 ### Installation

-To install, either copy and run the installer.exe or `git clone` the repository to a folder of your choice.
+To install, either copy the volume of and run the installer.exe or `git clone` the repository to a folder of your choice.
 The installer will automatically install the VIs + python script components of yaq into the default LabVIEW `instr.lib` folder.